Lecturer in New Testament

 Ph.D., Biblical Studies (New Testament) Graduate Theological Union

 Peter Claver Ajer was born and brought up in Uganda in Eastern Africa.
-He holds a Bachelor of Sacred Theology from Pontifical Urbaniana University, a Licentiate in Sacred Scripture from Pontifical Biblical Institute and a PhD in Biblical Studies (New Testament) from the Graduate Theological Union.
-The allied field in his doctoral studies is Political Science (Peace and Conflict Studies).
-Dr. Ajer has taught as guest lecturer in Peace and Conflict Studies at University of California, Berkeley, and in New Testament at Holy Names University.
-He has been visiting lecturer at University of the Pacific, adjunct faculty at Saint Mary’s College of California and Pacific School of Religion.
-He is currently part of the adjunct faculty in the Department of Theology and Religious Studies at University of San Francisco.
-His present research topics include the Gathering Motif in the Fourth Gospel, Social Construction of Space in Philemon, and a deconstruction/critique of the Rhetoric of War in Judeo-Christian Scriptures as used by the Holy Spirit Movement and the Lord’s Resistance Army of Uganda.
+He holds a Bachelor of Sacred Theology from Pontifical Urxaniana University, a Licentiate in Sacred Scripture from Pontifical Biblical Institute, and a Ph.
+D. in Biblical Studies (New Testament) from the Graduate Theological Union.
 Ajer is the author of The Death of Jesus and the Politics of Place in the Gospel of John, Eugene, OR: Pickwick Publications, 2016.

 Why I Teach:

-Having grown up in an environment of war in northern Uganda, my thoughts are always about how to shape a better life for everyone and especially for people at the margins of society.
-This is reflected in my teaching, as I strive to inspire students to create more just and benevolent communities.
-Scripture is a great resource in working to realize social justice.
-I recognize myself as a companion to the students as they endeavor to learn and to achieve their life and ministry goals.
-As such I try to create an atmosphere conducive to dialogue about things that matter to the community and to the students.
-In the classroom this is often achieved through open-ended questions that ignite discussions about issues of value to them and to the different societies and institutions they will serve.
-I very much encourage interpretation of Scripture in both the context of the original ancient writing and the context(s) of the contemporary reader.
-This helps the message of Scriptures to be constantly brought in the freshest ways to current situations in our world, as we create a more humane community in new ways.
+Growing up in an environment of war in northern Uganda, my thoughts have always been about how to shape more peaceful human relationships.
+The concern is reflected in my teaching, as I strive to inspire students to create more just and benevolent communities.
+Scripture is an excellent resource in working to realize social justice.
+I recognize myself as a companion to the students as they endeavor to learn and achieve their life and ministry goals.
+As such, I create an atmosphere conducive to dialogue about things that matter to the community and the students.
+In the classroom, this is often achieved through open-ended questions that ignite discussions about contemporary critical issues.
+I very much encourage interpretation of Scripture in both the ancient and present-day contexts.

 - “Tongues and Community Building in Corinth.”
 Asian American Theological Forum 4 no. 2 (2017).